MixedRealityToolkit/MixedRealityToolkit-Unity/org.mixedrealitytoolkit.windowsspeech/README.md

 ## How to use

+> [!NOTE]
-Note: this guide provides steps to enable speech subsystem in a new MRTK project (with other basic non-speech related setup in place).
+> This guide provides steps to enable speech subsystem in a new MRTK project (with other basic non-speech related setup in place).
 If you are using our sample project you may notice some steps have been performed for you.

 ### 1. Enable the speech subsystem